Harrison J. Goldin: Career

 After leaving public office in 1989, he opened Goldin Associates, a financial advisory and turnaround consulting firm.
-Notable cases have included Drexel Burnham Lambert, Rockefeller Center, Enron and Refco.
+The firm's notable cases included Drexel Burnham Lambert, Rockefeller Center, Enron and Refco.
+Goldin Associates was acquired by Teneo in 2020.

-He was a founding Chair (now Chair Emeritus) of the Council of Institutional Investors and is a Fellow of the American College of Bankruptcy.
-Goldin was an Adjunct Professor of Accounting at the Stern Graduate School of Business at New York University and an adjunct professor of law at Cardozo and New York Law Schools.
+He was a founding Chair (then Chair Emeritus) of the Council of Institutional Investors and a Fellow of the American College of Bankruptcy.
+Goldin was an adjunct professor of Accounting at the Stern School of Business at New York University and an adjunct professor of law at Cardozo and New York Law Schools.
 He was also a lecturer in law at Columbia Law School.